Skip to content

 Judah Folkman

-The NAVBO Meritorious Awards Committee, the Scientific Advisory Board, and the NAVBO Council announce with pleasure the selection of Michael Potente, MD, as the recipient of the 2023 Judah Folkman Award in Vascular Biology.
+The NAVBO Meritorious Awards Committee, the Scientific Advisory Board, and the NAVBO Council announce with pleasure the selection of Yun Fang, PhD, FAIMBE, FAHA as the recipient of the 2026 Judah Folkman Award in Vascular Biology.
 This award recognizes outstanding contributions from vascular biologists who are at mid-career (within fifteen years of their first faculty appointment).
-Dr. Potente will present his Folkman Award Lecture, "Metabolic guidance of angiogenesis: principles and mechanisms," and receive the award at Vascular Biology 2023 in Newport, Rhode Island (October 15-19, 2023).
+Dr. Fang will present the Folkman Award Lecture and receive the award on October 21, at Vascular Biology 2026 being held at the Asilomar Conference Grounds in Pacific Grove, California.

-Please join us at VB2023 this October to honor Dr. Potente as he receives the Folkman Award in recognition of his accomplishments…and bright future…as a vascular biologist.
+Please join us at VB2026 this October to honor Dr. Fang as he receives the Folkman Award in recognition of his accomplishments as a vascular biologist.

 FEBRUARY 24, 1933 – JANUARY 14, 2008